ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 ## 1.3.4.
 Verify ADLS Gen2 Access
 Ensure correct configuration by checking the folder named `2023`.
 Inside it, locate a Parquet file.
 Confirm the selection of the appropriate folder as shown on the screen, then click `Next`.

+> ![!IMPORTANT]
+> We are creating a demo to a folder named 2023, and you need to just observe and ack that inside that folder there is a required file (as presented on the screenshot).

 ![Step](../media/1/37.jpg)

 ## 1.3.5.
 Shortcut Configuration Success